 - Send the DNS message(s) to a DNS server/resolver(s) as follows:

-- (possibly) Including the information to build optional EDNS Client Subnet option in the DNS message (The information for the EASDF to build the EDNS Client Subnet option is included in the DNS handling rule, or set to a reference to the Node level DNS handling actions Information, the reference could be DNAI or combination of DNAI and Application ID).
+- (possibly) Including the information to build optional EDNS Client Subnet option in the DNS message (The information for the EASDF to build the EDNS Client Subnet option is included in the DNS handling rule).
 This corresponds to the option A defined below.

 - Replacement of the DNS message target address with either DNS Server Address indicated in the rule, or from the Node level DNS handling actions Information referred to by DNAI or by DNAI and Application ID; if no DNS Server Address is provided by the SMF in the rule, then the EASDF is to forward the DNS message to a locally preconfigured DNS server/resolver.
 This corresponds to the option B defined below.